Quick Answer

 Cyber Essentials is a UK government-backed certification covering five key security controls.
 It costs £300–£500/year and is increasingly required for government contracts.
 It is a good baseline for any business and demonstrates basic security hygiene to clients and partners.

 Traditional antivirus detects known malware using signature databases.
 EDR (Endpoint Detection and Response) goes further, using behavioural analysis to detect unknown threats, zero-day attacks and suspicious activity patterns.
-In 2026, EDR is the minimum standard for business protection.

 Most UK businesses should conduct penetration testing annually, with additional tests after significant infrastructure changes.
 Regulated industries (finance, healthcare) may require more frequent testing.
 Costs range from £3,000–£15,000 per engagement.